shiragelb/NCC-project/table_process/readme.md

-# Hebrew Statistical Table Processing Pipeline with BigQuery Integration
+# NCC reports Processing Pipeline with into a BigQuery data base
 A comprehensive system for extracting, tracking, merging, and storing Hebrew statistical tables from multi-year government reports (2001-2024) in BigQuery for scalable analysis.

 ## 🎯 Overview
-This pipeline processes Hebrew statistical documents organized by year and chapter, extracting tables from Word documents, creating temporal chains that track how tables evolve across years, merging related datasets to produce complete time series data, and storing everything in BigQuery for efficient querying and analysis.
+This pipeline processes NCC documents organized by year and chapter, extracting tables from docx documents, creating temporal chains that track how tables evolve across years, merging related datasets to produce complete time series data, and storing everything in BigQuery for efficient querying and analysis.

+### In Fact
+The masking part is not properly working well enough to complete the pipline, but we have tried to provide the ultimate infrastructure and documentation such that once you are over this challenge (probably just an issue of putting a few 100$ to api calls...) the rest will be ready to process it all. (*)

 ## 📊 Pipeline Architecture
 The system consists of six main stages: